Home Viagra

 Viagra

 Commonly known as “the little blue pill,” Viagra has raked in billions for pharmaceutical giant Pfizer since its 1998 release.
-But the erectile dysfunction drug has been linked to serious side effects, including vision and hearing loss, heart complications and melanoma.
+But the erectile dysfunction drug has links to serious side effects, including vision and hearing loss, heart complications and melanoma.

 Fact Checked